Featured Composer: Jessop Maticevski-Shumack

 In 2013 he was invited to compose a new work for guitar duo for the debut album of the young, award winning guitarists Ziggy and Miles Johnston.
 It has received many subsequent performances and radio broadcasts, including a performance by him and Miles Johnston in 2015 as part of the VCE Season of Excellence.
 He was commissioned by VCASS for a work featuring guitars and orchestra for the music students to perform in their 2015 concerts at the Castlemaine Town Hall and the Melbourne Recital Centre.
 A work for voice and ensemble conducted by Jessop was performed at the Melbourne Recital Centre in 2016 following his selection for the Margaret Schofield Composition Scholarship.

-Jessop Maticevski-Shumack's new work Mit den Augen Kirchners will be premiered at MSO/PLEXUS AT NGV on Monday 6th August, 2018.
+Jessop Maticevski-Shumack's newly commissioned work Mit den Augen Kirchners was premiered at MSO/PLEXUS AT NGV on Monday 6th August, 2018.

 Jessop Maticevski-Shumack was the 2017 recipient of the New Music Network LAB Plexus Commission, and his new work Evolve was premiered in PLEXUS: Brunswick Beethoven Festival on 9 February 2017 at Brunswick Uniting Church.